gravitational/teleport/rfd/0157-aws-eks-discover.md

 to find clusters and then install the Helm chart on them.
 The algorithm will be as follows:
 - List EKS clusters through the AWS integration.
 - Cross-check to see which EKS clusters are already registered in the system, using labels we inject on Helm chart installation.
-- Once a new EKS cluster is found, associate our OIDC provider with it and wait for association to be in active state.
+- Once a new EKS cluster is found, create EKS access entry for Teleport AWS Integration role and associate cluster admin policy.
-- Using the associated provider, generate an access token and install the kube agent through the Helm chart.
+- Using the created access entry, get access to the EKS cluster and install the kube agent through the Helm chart.
-- Disassociate our OIDC provider from the EKS cluster.
+- Remove access entry from the EKS cluster.

 Users will be able to filter EKS clusters for discovery by using labels.